sodascience/workshop_ossc/README.md

 ## Outline
 -	Introduction to agent-based model
 -	It’s slow, what can we do?
     - Make faster through more efficient programming (I show this), makes it 8x faster
     - Leveraging “embarrassingly parallel”: parallel computing in R, makes it ~ncores times faster
 -	But now it’s still too slow.
 That’s where supercomputer comes in.
     - Creating a condition grid
     - Rewriting script as self-contained program with chunking for supercomputer
-  - Leveraging array job command in SLURM
+    - Leveraging array job command in SLURM:
     - Combining results & plotting
+- End result: an approximately 77 x 16 x 8 = 9856 times speedup!

 ## Contact